brettz9/webappfind/atyourcommand/README.md

 1. Allow context menu, with dynamic submenu that checks content type of highlighted link and provides content handlers (and same with protocol handlers)
+1. Content-type handler processor (web request?) set to process as they arrive
 1. Submit to AMO

 # Higher priority to-dos (longer)